Functional CLTs for subordinated L\'evy models in physics, finance, and econometrics: Reserves with risky investments in insurance mathematics

 \section{Reserves with risky investments in insurance mathematics}

-Consider an insurance company and denote by $P_t$ the accumulation of its inflows net of outflows at time $t$.
-Assume further that this company is allocating the entirety of its reserves, denoted by $U_t$, into a risky asset (or index fund) with price $S_t$ at time $t$.
-Then, the total reserves will evolve according to the SDE\\[-3ex]
+Consider an insurance company whose total cash flow of premiums net of claims is described by a stochastic process $P_t$.
+Assume further that this company is investing the entirety of its current reserves, denoted by $U_t$, in a risky asset (or index fund) with price $S_t$ at time $t$.
+Then, the reserves will evolve according to the SDE